shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 Duration: 24 hours

 Choose a point within range.
 You leave behind an ethereal eye that becomes invisible after 1 minute and lasts for the duration.
-It has sight out to a range of 3 Spaces.
+It has sight out to a range of 3 Spaces in every direction.
 You may spend 1 AP to connect to the eye, seeing what it sees, and becoming Blinded to your own senses.
-You may end this connection at any time, and when you do, the eye disappears.
+You may end this connection at any time.

 Action Point Enhancements